 Estate planning or estate administration refers to the process of handling the legal, financial and personal tax affairs of someone who has passed away.

 The aftermath of a loved one’s death can be a distressing time, let alone with the added burden of having to manage their estate.
 While you may consider administering the estate by yourself, this can take a significant amount of time and effort, and it leaves you personally liable for any mistakes made.
-At McMillan Wealth Consultants, we can ensure you have the support you need to manage the full administration of an estate.
+At McMillan Wealth Consultants, we can introduce you to a specialist administration service provided by Kings Court Trust to ensure you have the support you need to manage the full administration of an estate.

 The first step is usually in obtaining a grant of probate (known as confirmation in Scotland) for the responsibility of dealing with all of the deceased’s assets and liabilities.
 Every estate varies, but you will also usually need to consider: